 As professional medical illustrators, we really had to take our hats off to the creators of the Westworld Opening Sequence.
 This piece was directed by Patrick Clair, who employed a team of roughly six designers, five modellers, and four animators.
 In the early stages of developing our reel, we poured over media coverage of this opening sequence.
 This interview with Clair is one example of a page that we revisited several times.

 Equally important to the inspiration of our reel was a song featured on the Westworld show, an instrumental cover of Radiohead's song "Motion Picture Soundtrack" by Vitamin String Quartet.
+Our license to use this piece has expired, but you can listen to it here on VSQ's youtube channel.
 This song plays during a particularly poignant scene in the HBO series, and we felt the energy it was capturing was something we wanted to reproduce in our short.
 From the group's website:

 "Vitamin String Quartet, or VSQ, is not a string quartet in the traditional sense.
 Rather, VSQ is a series of string quartet projects developed and produced by CMH Label Group, an independent record company based in Los Angeles.
 The CMH team works with an ever-evolving cast of arrangers, producers, string players and other creatives to bring each project to life."